Put ‘rape teams’ on all police forces in England and Wales, say MPs

 “Specialist support needs to guide victims throughout the process and improved counselling to deal with the long-term effects.
 We strongly urge the government to further pilot the provision of independent legal advice to victims and survivors grappling with requests from the police to access data from their phones or third-party material,” she said.

-The report called for the government to work with policing bodies to ensure specialist police rape teams can be put in place across all police forces.
+The report called for the government to work with policing bodies to ensure specialist police rape teams could be put in place across all police forces.

 “Despite the difference these teams make – including more timely investigations and improved communication both with victims and the CPS – a recent freedom of information request submitted by the Guardian found that at least two-fifths of police forces in England and Wales do not have them set up,” the report said.

-Victims and survivors face demands for their data which can lead to some cases collapsing, the report said, and they should be offered independent legal advice.
+Victims and survivors faced demands for their data, which could lead to some cases collapsing, the report said, and they should be offered independent legal advice.

 “A number of organisations highlighted their concerns that the police and the CPS can make what appear to be unnecessary, excessive requests for such data, almost as a matter of course.
 This can cause delays and the intrusion of privacy that even result in complainants dropping their cases,” the report said.

 MPs said that reforms must focus on the experience of victims attempting to get justice.
-Lengthy delays in cases reaching court, harmful evidence-gathering processes and poor provision of support services are turning people away from seeking justice, they said.
-Programmes intended to improve performance in each of these areas are still at the pilot stage and will require improved funding to be rolled out nationally.
+Lengthy delays in cases reaching court, harmful evidence-gathering processes and poor provision of support services were turning people away from seeking justice, they said.
+Programmes intended to improve performance in each of these areas are still at the pilot stage and will require improved funding to be expanded nationally.

-Counselling needs to be accessible to all victims and survivors, the report concluded.
-While increased funding for Independent Sexual Violence Advisers was welcomed, the report said there was not enough support in place for counselling and therapy in the long-term.
+Counselling needed to be accessible to all victims and survivors, the report concluded.
+While increased funding for Independent Sexual Violence Advisers was welcomed, the report said there was not enough support in place for counselling and therapy in the long term.

 Jayne Butler, the chief executive of Rape Crisis, said the report emphasised that the criminal justice system was categorically failing rape victims and survivors, and that steps from the government to rectify the situation lacked ambition and funds.